appsody/stacks/incubator/swift/README.md

     cd my-project
     ```

-2. Initialise your an Appsody project with the Swift stack, but without a template:
+2. Initialize your Appsody project with the Swift stack, but without a template:

     ```bash
     appsody init swift --no-template